$\rho$-GNF: A Copula-based Sensitivity Analysis to Unobserved Confounding Using Normalizing Flows: Experimental Setup, Results, Analysis and Discussion

-Our $\rho$-GNF with \emph{`The First Law of Causal Inference'} are implemented and published\footnote{The $\rho$-GNF code in supplemental materials will also be published at \url{https://github.com/username/rhoGNF}} by adapting the baseline code of GNF~\cite{wehenkel2020GNF}\footnote{\url{https://github.com/AWehenkel/Graphical-Normalizing-Flows}} and UMNN~\cite{wehenkel2019UMNN}\footnote{\url{https://github.com/AWehenkel/UMNN}} to model the strictly increasing transformations used in $\rho$-GNF in PyTorch~\cite{paszke2017pytorch}.
-As normalizing flows are developed for continuous variables, we use the Gaussian dequantization trick from c-GNF~\cite{balgi2022cgnf} to model discrete variables into $\rho$-GNF.
-For the experiments, we present three different settings: (i) simulated dataset with continuous outcomes, (ii) simulated dataset with binary outcomes, and (iii) real-world dataset with categorical outcomes, i.e., the IMF (International Monetary Fund) program impact analysis on the degree of child poverty in the Global-South region consisting of 67 countries.
+\looseness=-1 Our $\rho$-GNF is implemented in PyTorch~\citep{paszke2017pytorch}\footnote{The $\rho$-GNF code is available at \url{https://github.com/sobalgi/rhoGNF}.} by adapting the baseline code of UMNN~\citep{wehenkel2019UMNN} and GNF~\citep{wehenkel2020GNF}\footnote{GNF: \url{https://github.com/AWehenkel/Graphical-Normalizing-Flows}, UMNN: \url{https://github.com/AWehenkel/UMNN}.}.
+As normalizing flows are developed for continuous variables, we use the Gaussian dequantization trick from c-GNF~\citep{balgi2022cgnf} to model discrete variables into $\rho$-GNF.
+For the experiments, we present two different settings: (i) simulated dataset with continuous outcomes in Section~\ref{sec:experiments simcont}, and (ii) simulated dataset with binary outcomes in Section~\ref{sec:experiments simbin}.
+We additionally present the experiments using a real-world dataset with categorical outcomes analysing the impact of the IMF (International Monetary Fund) program on the degree of child poverty in the Global-South region by denoting the outcome as the total degree of child poverty ranging in 0-7 classes.